-Planting of resistance rootstocks, spraying with fenitrothion, chlorpyriphos, carbaryl suitable intercultural practice effectively controls insect, pests, and disease attack.
+Planting resistance rootstocks, spraying with fenitrothion, chlorpyriphos, and carbaryl suitable intercultural practice effectively controls insects, pests, and disease attacks.

 Infected plants need to be removed and destroyed.
-Application of carbendazim, mancozeb, oxychloride, and other fungicides controls these attacks.
+The application of carbendazim, mancozeb, oxychloride, and other fungicides controls these attacks.

 Harvesting months: September-October

 Harvesting is normally done from September-October.
-Some areas like Nilgiris is done on April-July.
-Fruits mature 130-150 days after full bloom stage.
+Some areas like Nilgiris are done on April-July.
+Fruits mature 130-150 days after the full bloom stage.
 Ripening is observed through a color change, quality, and texture.
 The color should be noted that it changes as per the varieties.

-Harvesting time typically depends on the variety of the apple and also the duration of storage prior consumption.
-Time harvest should have a uniformity pattern.
+Harvesting time typically depends on the variety of the apple and also the duration of storage prior to consumption.
+Time harvest should have a uniform pattern.

-The storage life of apple is longer as compared to other fruits.
-It can go from 4-8 months after harvesting.
+The storage life of apples is longer compared to other fruits.
+It can go from 4-to 8 months after harvesting.

-Place the apples on wooden racks that, making sure they are not touching each other.
-Ensure the place is well ventilated, dark and cool.
+Place the apples on wooden racks, making sure they are not touching each other.
+Ensure the place is well-ventilated, dark, and cool.

 The apples can be frozen whole or sliced.
-Place the apples of a tray covered with baking paper.
+Place the apples on a tray covered with baking paper.
 Once the apples are frozen, then transfer the apples into freezer bags.